microsoftgraph/console-java-connect-sample/README.md

 From your shell or command line:

-* `$ mvn package`
+* `$ gradle build --build-file build.gradle`

-This will generate a `Java-Native-Console-Connect.jar` file in your /out directory.
+This will generate a `console-java-connect-sample-1.0-SNAPSHOT.jar` file in your /build/libs directory.
 Run this using your Java executable like below:

-* `$ java -jar Java-Native-Console-Connect.jar`
+* `$ java -jar console-java-connect-sample-1.0-SNAPSHOT.jar`

 ### Running the sample